2018 United States House of Representatives elections in Minnesota

 The 2018 United States House of Representatives elections in Minnesota were held on November 6, 2018, to elect the eight U.S. representatives from the state of Minnesota, one from each of the state's eight congressional districts.
 The elections coincided with an open gubernatorial election, a U.S. Senate election, a special U.S. Senate election, State House elections, and other elections.

 In the 2018 elections, Democrats gained the 2nd and 3rd districts from Republican incumbents, and the Republicans gained the 1st and 8th districts from Democrats running for higher office, leaving party representation in Minnesota's House delegation unchanged at five members from the DFL and three members from the GOP.

 Overview

 Results of the 2018 United States House of Representatives elections in Minnesota by district:

 District 1

-Minnesota's 1st Congressional District extends across southern Minnesota from the border with South Dakota to the border with Wisconsin.
-Democrat Tim Walz, who has represented the district since 2007, was re-elected with 50% of the vote in 2016.
-He did not run for re-election to the U.S. House in 2018, instead opting to run for Governor.
+Minnesota's 1st Congressional District extends across southern Minnesota, from the border with South Dakota to the border with Wisconsin and the state's entire border with Iowa.

-Republican Jim Hagedorn faced DFL candidate Dan Feehan in the general election.
-Minnesota's 1st congressional district was listed as one of the NRCC's initial targets in 2018.
+Incumbent Democrat Tim Walz, who had represented the district since 2007, did not run for re-election, instead opting to run for governor.
+He was re-elected with 50% of the vote in 2016.
+The district had a PVI of R+5.